grafana/aws-workshop/site/docs/lab2/2_dashboard.md

     - add a panel to show the number of connections to the RDS instance

     - add a panel to show the number of queries per second

+    - add a panel to show number of bookings (in the database) in the given time range

 - **Create a second dashboard which shows infrastructure metrics.** You can create a second dashboard that shows infrastructure metrics, such as CPU and memory usage, disk space usage, and network traffic.
 This can help you monitor the health of your infrastructure and identify potential issues.
 You might like to add: